brendonericlucas/project-euler/README.md

 Remarks for problem 5: The fundamental theorem of arithmetic is helpful here - https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic

 Remarks for problem 6: An efficient solution will make use of formulas for the sum of the first n natrual numbers, and the sum of the squares of the first n natural numbers.

+Remarks for problem 7: An efficient solution will use a good upper bound on the kth prime - https://en.wikipedia.org/wiki/Prime_number_theorem